-1. Avoid sharpening before you retouch, but clean up the colours in Levels and Curves before you start retouching.
-Good colour correction will also make the image look sharper in a natural way.
+- Avoid sharpening before you retouch, but clean up the colors in Levels and Curves before you start retouching.
+Good color correction will also make the image look sharper in a natural way.

 - Always retouch on separate layers, leaving the Background intact.
 The Background layer below serves as a safety-net if the retouching really goes wrong, but more importantly, lets you see the before-version at any time.